Roobotics-FRC/RooVision2020/README.md

 This is Team 4373 RooBotics' vision code for the 2020 FIRST Robotics Infinite Recharge competition.
 It is designed to run on a Raspberry Pi coprocessor using the FRCVision image.

 ## Exporting from GRIP
-* Open the `2020 Pipeline.grip` file in GRIP and generate Java code
+* Open the appropriate pipeline file from `pipelines/` in GRIP and generate Java code
 * Change `import edu.wpi.first.wpilibj.vision.VisionPipeline` to `import edu.wpi.first.vision.VisionPipeline` in the generated file
 * Place the Java file in the correct location (in the `java` directory)